leahaiach/roundforesttask/readme.txt

 do the google translation part because I couldn't find a free google-translate api.
 The one given in the task doesn't work.

-In order to run the program place the jar file , run.sh and Reviews.csv in the same folder and run ./run.sh in shell.
+In order to run the program place the jar file , run.sh and Reviews.csv file in the same folder and run ./run.sh in shell.

 Answers: